thanhnamit/ntn-blog/content/post/2020-06-23-operator-pattern-kafka-consumer.markdown

 ---
 featured: true
-title: "Managing a Kafka consumer group with Kubernetes operator"
+title: "Scaling a Kafka consumer group with Kubernetes operator and HPA"
 tags:
   [
     operator,